buddies-kwa-kim/buddies-workspace/README.md

 It's mostly MacOS but it can also be used to configure WSL on windows.

-On a mac it will do everything.
+On a MAC it will do everything.
 On WSL it sets up CLI tools and prompt only.

 The setup script should be repeatable without causing any issues.
 It works on my machine(s).